Code-Institute-Submissions/MelWatts-better_you_fitness_AprResub/README.md

 * Bootstrap Library
 * Geek for Geeks for log in Django help
 * EmailJS
+* Cloudinary for image storage.

 ### Testing

 ## Testing Plan

 Starting this project I know what my target audience would like to see on a website with fitness as its topic (I'm a fitness freak as well).
 I took into consideration on what devices my users would like to see the website on.
 For testing I designed the website mobile first, with extensive testing using Chrome DevTools for all Iphone's.
 Using DevTools I continued testing the website using settings for the Ipad and a 15.6 inch laptop screen.
 For large screens I used a 24 inch monitor.
-I wanted my page to be seen in a horizantel manner on larger screens a vertical manner for small screens, and on medium sized screens I am aiming to be in the middle of these two.
+I wanted my page to be seen in a horizontal manner on larger screens a vertical manner for small screens, and on medium sized screens I am aiming to be in the middle of these two.

 ### Testing User Stories from User Experience (UX) Section